 Most of you carry autopistols for defensive purposes these days, but they don’t make very good pocket guns.
 If you have to fire the gun from inside the pocket, there is a good chance that the reciprocating slide will catch on some part of the pocket and cause a malfunction.
 Revolvers are less likely to jam.

-While almost any revolver will be a decent choice, a short barrelled revolver with a shrouded or hammerless design is probably best.
-There is a small chance that a gun with an exposed hammer could catch in the clothing pocket when attempting to draw the weapon.
-It’s not likely, but there is also a small chance that a piece of clothing material slips down in between the hammer and the frame during the firing cycle as well.
+While almost any revolver will be a decent choice, a short barrelled revolver with a shrouded hammer or hammerless design is probably best.
+There is a small chance that a gun with an exposed hammer could catch in the coat pocket when attempting to draw the weapon.
+There is also a significant chance that a piece of clothing material could slip down in between the hammer and the frame during the firing cycle as well.

 If you are going to pocket carry, make it a revolver (ideally a hammerless revolver).

-If we take the .357 out of consideration, other currently produced snub revolver cartridges are the 9mm, .38 special, .22 magnum, and .22 long rifle.
+If we take the .357 out of the equation, other currently produced snub revolver cartridges are the 9mm, .38 special, .32 magnum/.327 Federal, .22 magnum, and .22 long rifle.
 Looking at these options brings us to an additional pocket-specific caliber issue.
 That issue is muzzle blast.
 If your gun shoots a big flaming fireball every time you pull the trigger, you may have some problems shooting from the pocket.
 I’ve had several students in classes actually set their coats on fire from excessive muzzle flash when shooting from a pocket.
 Not good.

-We are left with the .22 long rifle and the .38 special for contenders as the pocket carry champion.
+If we want a gun with minimal muzzle blast, we are left with the .22 long rifle and the .38 special for contenders as the pocket carry champion.
 I think either weapon could be a good option.
-If one is exceptionally recoil sensitive, the .22 might be a good choice.
+If one is exceptionally recoil sensitive, the .22 might be the better choice.
+Remember, you’ll likely be firing the gun one-handed.
 The .22 might also be a good option if capacity is an issue.
 Revolvers are slow to reload.
 If you are only carrying one gun, having eight rounds is better than having five rounds.
-As this gun is intended to be a backup to a belt-carried primary weapon, capacity isn’t as important.
-If my pocket gun was backed up by a Glock 19, I’d choose the .38 over the .22 for better stopping power.
+If this gun is intended to be a backup to a waistband-carried primary weapon, capacity isn’t as important.
+If my pocket gun was backed up by a Glock 19, I’d choose the .38 over the .22 for better terminal ballistic performance.

 Weight is a big issue for pocket carry

-I’ve spent the last couple weeks carrying a whole bunch of different snub nosed revolvers in my outside coat pocket.
+I spent a few weeks carrying a whole bunch of different snub nosed revolvers in my outside coat pocket.
 I was amazed at how much the weight of the gun made a difference in printing and carrying comfort.
-If the coat was unbuttoned, a heavier gun became very obvious when placed in an outer coat pocket.
-The heavy gun drug one side of the coat down a couple inches lower that the side without the gun.
+If the coat was unbuttoned or unzipped, a heavier gun became very obvious when carried in an outer coat pocket.
+The heavy gun drags one side of the coat down a couple inches lower than the side without the gun.

 I weighed all of the guns under consideration on a postal scale.
 I weighed them while fully loaded with defensive ammunition.
 I had the exact same grips (Uncle Mike’s rubber boot grips) on all the Smith and Wesson revolvers for consistency purposes.
 Here are my results:

-Smith and Wesson 317 .22 long rifle loaded with 8 rounds of 40 grain CCI Velocitor ammo- 12.3 ounces
+Smith and Wesson 43C .22 long rifle loaded with 8 rounds of 29 grain Federal Punch ammo- 12.2 ounces

 Smith and Wesson 342 .38 special loaded with 5 rounds 130 grain Winchester Ranger ammo- 14.0 ounces